Philosophical conversations about inner and outer change.

 Listen now:

-The Bardo Podcast is a philosophical podcast hosted by comedian Marc Salmon, exploring the space between transformation and uncertainty, what Buddhists call the Bardo.
+The Bardo Podcast is a philosophy, comedy, and spirituality podcast hosted by comedian Marc Salmon.

-Through long-form conversations with comedians, philosophers, Buddhist thinkers, and artists, the show blends humour, spirituality, and philosophy to reflect on creativity, culture, and more radical or alternative ways of thinking.
-Sometimes serious, sometimes funny, always reflective and thought-provoking.
+Through long-form conversations with comedians, philosophers, Buddhist thinkers, and artists, the show blends humour and deep thinking to explore new ways of thinking in uncertain times, from personal transformation to culture, identity, and meaning.

 Listen & Subscribe on: